Privacy Policy

 🤝 Purpose: Obtaining and managing consent for certain cookies and thus the use of certain tools

 📓 Processed data: Data for managing the set cookie settings such as IP address, time of consent, type of consent, individual consents.
-You can find more details about this with the respective tool used.
+More details can be found in the respective tool used.

-📅 Storage duration: Depends on the tool used, you must be prepared for periods of several years
+📅 Storage period: Depends on the tool used; you should expect periods of several years

 What is a Cookie Consent Management Platform?

-We use Consent Management Platform (CMP) software on our website that makes it easier for us and you to handle the scripts and cookies used correctly and securely.
-The software automatically creates a cookie popup, scans and controls all scripts and cookies, provides the legally required cookie consent for you, and helps us and you keep track of all cookies.
-Most cookie consent management tools identify and categorize all existing cookies.
-As a website visitor, you then decide for yourself whether and which scripts and cookies you allow or don’t allow.
-The following graphic illustrates the relationship between browser, web server, and CMP.
+We use Consent Management Platform (CMP) software on our website, which makes it easier for us and you to handle the scripts and cookies used correctly and securely.
+The software automatically creates a cookie popup, scans and controls all scripts and cookies, provides a legally required cookie consent for you, and helps us and you keep track of all cookies.
+With most cookie consent management tools, all existing cookies are identified and categorized.
+As a website visitor, you then decide for yourself whether and which scripts and cookies you allow or do not allow.
+The following graphic shows the relationship between the browser, web server, and CMP.

 Consent Management Platform Overview

 Our goal is to offer you the best possible transparency in the area of data protection.
-We are also legally obligated to do so.
-We want to inform you as well as possible about all tools and all cookies that can store and process data from you.
-It is also your right to decide which cookies you accept and which you don’t.
-To grant you this right, we must first know exactly which cookies have landed on our website in the first place.
-Thanks to a cookie management tool that regularly scans the website for all existing cookies, we know about all cookies and can provide you with GDPR-compliant information about them.
+In addition, we are also legally obliged to do so.
+We want to inform you as well as possible about all tools and all cookies that can store and process your data.
+It is also your right to decide for yourself which cookies you accept and which you do not.
+To grant you this right, we first need to know exactly which cookies have landed on our website.
+Thanks to a cookie management tool that regularly scans the website for all existing cookies, we know about all cookies and can provide you with information in accordance with the GDPR.
 You can then accept or reject cookies via the consent system.

-Within our cookie management tool, you can manage each individual cookie yourself and have complete control over the storage and processing of your data.
-The declaration of your consent is stored so that we don’t have to ask you again on every new visit to our website and can also prove your consent if legally required.
+Within the framework of our cookie management tool, you can manage each individual cookie yourself and have full control over the storage and processing of your data.
+The declaration of your consent is stored so that we do not have to ask you every time you visit our website and so that we can also prove your consent if legally necessary.
 This is stored either in an opt-in cookie or on a server.
-Depending on the provider of the cookie management tool, the storage duration of your cookie consent varies.
-Usually, this data (such as pseudonymous user ID, consent timestamp, details on cookie categories or tools, browser, device information) is stored for up to two years.
+The storage period of your cookie consent varies depending on the provider of the cookie management tool.
+Usually, this data (such as pseudonymous user ID, time of consent, detailed information on the cookie categories or tools, browser, device information) is stored for up to two years.

-We inform you about the duration of data processing further below, if we have additional information about it.
-In general, we process personal data only as long as it is absolutely necessary for the provision of our services and products.
-Data stored in cookies are stored for different lengths of time.
-Some cookies are deleted immediately after leaving the website, others can be stored in your browser for several years.
-The exact duration of data processing depends on the tool used, but you should usually expect a storage duration of several years.
-In the respective privacy policies of the individual providers, you will generally find precise information about the duration of data processing.
+We will inform you about the duration of data processing further down, provided we have further information on this.
+In general, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
+Data stored in cookies is stored for different lengths of time.
+Some cookies are deleted as soon as you leave the website, others can be stored in your browser for several years.
+The exact duration of data processing depends on the tool used; usually, you should expect a storage period of several years.
+In the respective privacy policies of the individual providers, you will usually receive precise information about the duration of data processing.

-You also have the right and the option to revoke your consent to the use of cookies at any time.
-This works either via our cookie management tool or via other opt-out functions.
+You also have the right and the possibility to withdraw your consent to the use of cookies at any time.
+This can be done either via our cookie management tool or via other opt-out functions.
 For example, you can also prevent data collection by cookies by managing, deactivating, or deleting cookies in your browser.

-Information about specific cookie management tools can be found – if available – in the following sections.
+Information on specific cookie management tools can be found – if available – in the following sections.

 BorlabsCookie Privacy Policy